pulibrary/orcid_princeton_hanami/README.md

 This is an updated version of ORCID Princeton written on the Hanami platform.

+## Running the application

+The application can be run in development moe by running `bin/dev` from the hanami application directory.
+Hanami runs by default at the port 2300, but we have made this application run at the default rails port 3000 [localhost](http://localhost:3000)

 ## Converting the rails database

 ### Development